disrpt/sharedtask2023/data/zho.pdtb.cdtb/README.md

 ### Data

-Data was selected from the newswire material in Chinese Treebank 8.0 (LDC2013T21), specifically, from Xinhua News Agency stories.
+Data was selected from the newswire material in [Chinese Treebank 8.0 (LDC2013T21)](https://catalog.ldc.upenn.edu/LDC2013T21), specifically, from Xinhua News Agency stories.
 There are approximately 5,500 annotation instances.

-## DISRPT 2023 shared task information
+## DISRPT 2023 Shared Task Information

 Syntactic dependency parses are made available using the CoreNLP conversion to UD syntax from the gold Chinese Treebank constituent trees.

-### Obtaining the text
+### Obtaining the Text

 Since the underlying Xinhua news text cannot be placed openly online, the shared task data has replaced token information with underscores.
 To reconstruct the data, users must obtain a copy of the LDC release of the Chinese Discourse Treebank 0.5 (LDC2014T21) and run the Python script in `utils/process_underscores.py cdtb -m add`.
 For more details, run `python utils/process_underscores.py -h`.

-### Notes on segmentation
+### Notes on Segmentation

 (The organizers wish to thank Bonnie Webber for this introduction; see also the description of the English PDTB)